Parish Inreach

 Memorial Garden

-St. Brendan's has a small Memorial Garden at the rear of the church, just outside the chapel doors.
-This can be a resting place for any active parishioners who wish to be interred here upon their death.
-The names of everyone whose remains are part of our garden are added to a plaque in our parish chapel.
-They will also be given a page in our remembrance book.
+St. Brendan's Memorial Garden sits alongside the church, in a quiet green space outside the chapel doors.
+It serves as a final resting place for parishioners who wish to have their remains interred here after their death.
+The names of everyone whose remains are part of the garden appear on a plaque in the parish chapel.

 Merry Meal Makers (M and Ms)